discretize/discretize-guides/builds/guardian/power-dragonhunter/index.md

 <Card title="Situational">
 | | |
 | -- | -- |
-| <Skill id="9102" size="big" disableText/> | A two seconds block.
-Can be stowed, but only blocks without heal then.
 | <Skill id="29965" size="big" disableText/> | When your team lacks <Boon name="quickness"/>.|
 | <Skill id="9246" size="big" disableText/> | A 1,200 range teleport to an ally.
 Can be used to blink to a <Skill id="9168"/>.|
 | <Skill id="9247" size="big" disableText/> | A 1,200 range teleport to an enemy.
 Very handy for some skips. |
 | <Skill name="Hallowed Ground" size="big" disableText/> | Can be used where <Boon name="stability"/> or stunbreak is needed.
 Preferred over <Skill id="9153"/>. |
 | <Skill id="9153" size="big" disableText/> | Can be used where <Boon name="stability"/> or stunbreak is needed. |
 | <Skill id="9125" size="big" disableText/> | Deals additional 200 defiance bar damage. |
-| <Skill id="41571" size="big" disableText/> | A 5 seconds projectile absorb.
-Good to counterplay  <Instability name="We bleed fire"/> in case your team sucks.
 | <Skill id="9251" size="big" disableText/> | A stationary reflect lasting 10 seconds.
 Can be used to counterplay <Instability name="We bleed fire"/>.|
 | <Skill name="Sanctuary" size="big" disableText/> | A slow but strong CC skill.
 Also destroys projectiles inside <Instability name="We bleed fire"/>. |
 </Card>